oliver-moran/mediawiki/README.md

 MediaWiki
 =========

 This [Node.js](http://nodejs.org/) module is a JavaScript framework for the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page).
-It can be used to create a bot to edit Wikipedia, for example.
+An example use is to used to create a bot to edit Wikipedia.
+This bot could be run from your own computer or from a remote computer.
 To run a bot process in the cloud, you could consider using a service like [Cloud9](https://c9.io).

-The framework provides wrapper frunctions for generic calls to the MediaWiki API.
-These wrappers can be used to write other functions that perform specific tasks (such as logging in, editing a page, getting back links, etc.).
-The framework already includes some of these.
+The framework provides generic methods to make calls to the MediaWiki API.
+The framework also includes a collection of pre-baked functions that build on the generic methods to perform specific tasks (e.g. logging in, editing a page, and logging out).

-But let's grow the framework!
-Why not fork this repository and add your functions.
-Then, if you make a pull request, your new functions can be added in to the main branch.

-Have fun!
+This collection is far from complete.
+So, if you can code, why not [fork this project](https://github.com/oliver-moran/mediawiki/fork) and work on one implementing of the [baked-in functions](https://github.com/oliver-moran/mediawiki/issues?labels=Functions&page=1&state=open) from the backlog?

+Or, if you have an idea for pre-baked, [open an issue requesting the feature](https://github.com/oliver-moran/mediawiki/issues).

+In any case, have fun!

 Installation
 ------------

-Install on Node using:
+Install on Node.js using:

     npm install mediawiki